platy/node-bacnet/README.md

 ## License

 The bacnet-stack code is provided under an eCos license, which is a GPL license with the exception that code linked to it is not covered.
 For simplicity we would probably release the wrapper also under the eCos license.

 ## Technical considerations

-- Currently this only builds for osx, it needs to be cross-platform.
-The c library supports more everything so it shouldn't be a problem
+- Currently this builds for OSX and Linux (x86), it needs to be cross-platform.
+The c library supports most everything so it shouldn't be a problem.
+To build on Ubuntu you need to `sudo apt-get install build-essential`.
 - Everyone agrees that we need integration tests for the wrapper - we need a high confidence about it's stability.
 - To be low level, the commands will be fire-and-forget, the responses will come back through an event emitter - we haven't looked at the api for those yet.
 - We need to consider that nodejs runs native code in a thread pool and the c code is probably designed to be single threaded - so Nodejs's concurrency controls will probably be relevant.
 The io in bip.h is blocking, I imagine having a thread for sending outgoing messages and a thread listening for incoming messages.
 An alternative is to use libuv but that might involve more changes than just writing a port as the callers of bip may require blocking
 - We will want some high load tests to detect memory leaks and incorrect threading.